Partnering with Code Officials to Build Stronger, Safer Communities

 WEEK ONE // May 1-5, 2018

 Whether you are going through a minor remodeling job or major construction, the code official wants your project to be a success.
 Building safety professionals play a major role in keeping the public safe.
-They can also help avoid potential problems that could cost you time and money.
+They can also help avoid potential problems that could put you at risk and cost you time and money.

 What are Building Codes?